We believe that asset allocation is the most important decision that an investor must make when creating a portfolio.

 Of course, it isn’t enough to simply find good quality businesses.
 It is critically important to pay reasonable prices for stocks.
 Ownership of the highest quality stock will result in poor performance if the purchase price is too high.
 Where the financial health of a stock is relatively easy to determine, figuring out the right price to pay is extremely difficult and requires substantial judgment.

-Unlike stocks that represent ownership in a business, bonds are loans to entities like governments, municipalities, corporations or federal agencies.
+Unlike stocks that represent ownership in a business, high quality bonds are loans to entities like governments, municipalities, corporations or federal agencies.
 Like any loan, bonds pay interest and then return the principal to the investor.

 Although the concept is straightforward enough, many investors are uncomfortable investing in bonds because of the jargon, math, and the fact that bonds generally don’t trade on exchanges like stocks.